nathalia-rus/Prototypes/README.md

 <b> Stack: </b> Blockchain EOS, Node.js (with Koa), mySQL, React, Redux.
 Design made with Framer X. Team of 5 developers.
 My role: front-end (React, Redux). <br>
 <b> Description: </b> An app which connects isolated producers with coffee-shops all accross the world and establish trust and transparency thanks to the Blockchain.
 Motivated by the need for fairer coffee trade.
 <br><br>
-<i> See: </i> "coffee-chain" folder: 1. video, 2. screenshots of the different pages.
+<i> See:  "coffee-chain" folder:</i> 1. video, 2. screenshots of the different pages.

 # 3. NAKA